(31345) 1998 PG

 is an eccentric, stony asteroid and binary system, classified as near-Earth object of the Amor group of asteroids, approximately 900 meters in diameter.
-It minor-planet moon, S/2001 (31345) 1, has an estimated diameter of 270 meters.
+It minor-planet moon has an estimated diameter of 270 meters.

 This asteroid was discovered on 3 August 1998, by the Lowell Observatory Near-Earth-Object Search (LONEOS) at Anderson Mesa Station, near Flagstaff, Arizona, United States.